Lfmpaes/Lfmpaes/README.md

-- 👋 Hi, I’m @Lfmpaes
+- 👋 Hi, I’m Luiz!

-- 👀 I’m a JavaScript developer and enthusiast.
-- 🌱 I’m currently learning JavaScript/TypeScript, Go and Rust.
+- 🌱 I’m currently learning Rust.
 - 📫 How to reach me: @Lfmpaes on all social medias and luiz@lfmpaes.com.br

 - Updates soon.